keerthivempat/Loopify/README.md

-# Loopify - Second-Hand Marketplace
+# Loopify - AI-Powered Sustainable Marketplace

 Loopify is a modern, responsive, full-stack second-hand marketplace application built using the MERN stack (MongoDB, Express, React, Node.js).
 It allows users to list items for sale, browse listings, manage a shopping cart, place orders, and communicate directly with sellers — all powered by an AI assistant.